poljar/olm-rs/README.md

 ### Building

-For generating the C bindings used by this library, you first have to install libolm:
+For generating the C bindings used by this library, you first have to install libolm.

+#### Debian

+Debian has packages for libolm in testing (buster) and unstable (sid), called libolm2 and libolm-dev.
+They can be installed with the following command:

+`# apt install libolm2 libolm-dev`

+#### Arch Linux

+There is a package in the AUR for libolm under the name libolm.
+Use your AUR helper of choice or clone the AUR package and install with:

+`$ makepkg -si`

+#### Manual Install

+If your distribution does not ship libolm, you can install it with the following commands:

 ```
 $ git clone https://git.matrix.org/git/olm
 $ cd olm